martinheidegger/flexlock-cb/Readme.md

   unlock()
 })
 lock(unlock => {
-  // done after the previous block unlock()
+  // will wait for the
+  unlock()
 })
 ```